 - Second marriages and step-children.
-This type of trust allows you to provide for your new spouse but ultimately your assets pass to your own children
+This type of trust allows you to provide for your new spouse but ultimately passes your assets to your own children.

 What assets could the trust hold?

-The trust can hold most assets; typically it is cash, investments or property.
+The trust can hold most assets but typically would hold cash, investments or property.

-If establishing a trust in your lifetime cash is often transferred in due to tax considerations.
+If establishing a trust in your lifetime cash is often transferred due to tax considerations.

 Who should be a trustee?

 Care should always be given when deciding who to appoint.
 It is often the surviving spouse and the children.
 However, if there is any family conflict or potential for conflict, it is our advice to appoint independent trustees, who could be a friend, family member or a professional trustee.

 We recommend appointing a maximum of four and a minimum of two trustees.

 The trustees are responsible for declaring and paying income tax and capital gains tax.

 The income received belongs to the life tenant and is taxed at their personal income tax rate.
 For